 We feel that a plastic sheet may be the best solution to this, as this will help to catch any leaky fluids, as well as provide a flat base for your fridge to sit on.

-To summarise, we certainly don’t advise putting your fridge on a carpet.
-However, if for whatever reason you’re unable to do so, we hope we’ve provided enough information in order for you to do so safely and efficiently.
+So, can you put a mini fridge on carpet?
+We certainly don’t advise it.
+However, if for whatever reason you’re unable to put it anywhere else, we hope we’ve provided enough information in order for you to do so safely and efficiently.